 The railway was originally built as a key route for passengers, freight and the Irish Mail service heading from the major English towns to Ireland via Holyhead and vice versa.
 The roads were pretty dire and dangerous at the time so the railway offered a safer and quicker alternative.
 By 1848 the line was fully open with regular trains linking the major towns and ports.

 The line soon became popular with holiday makers who could now explore the shores and mountains of North Wales more easily.
 The towns along the coast grew massively to take advantage of the tourism boom.
-You can still enjoy the elegant Victorian and Edwardian promenades, piers and gardens today, as well as more exciting things to do like amusement arcades, funfairs and dry ski-slopes.
+You can still enjoy the elegant Victorian and Edwardian promenades, piers and gardens today, as well as more exciting things to do like amusement arcades, funfairs, and adventure activities.

 It can take you around two hours to travel the whole of the North Wales Coast Railway line between Shotton (the first station in Wales) or Chester and Holyhead.
 The line mainly follows the meandering coastline, running roughly parallel with The North Wales Way along the A55.